 If you have any EC-Council certifications (ENSA, CND, CEH, CHFI, ECSA/LPT, ECVP, ECSP, EDRP, CCISO, CEI, ECIH, ECDR-VT, CAST, ECES, CIMP, and CDM) you must renew these certifications in every three years.
 For instance, if you have CEH certification from EC-Council, according to EC-Council ECE Policy, you must earn ECE credits every three years for CEH renewal.

 Otherwise, your EC-council certification will expire and you will have to re-take the certification exam to earn the certification.
-In this post, we have identified the details of EC-Council ECE Policy.
+In this post, we have identified the details of the EC-Council ECE Policy.
 Read now to learn all details about EC-Council certification renewal.

 EC-Council ECE Requirements

 As many other reputable certifications require, EC-Council ECE policy also requires the certified professionals to keep their knowledge and experience up to date with changing dynamics of the market.
-EC-Council manifests the need for recertification with following words in its EC-Council ECE policy
+EC-Council manifests the need for recertification with the following words in its EC-Council ECE policy